 Just yesterday, he noted that Claire McCaskill wasn’t “ladylike” because in their debate she did not make him a sandwich!
 But that was yesterday.
 Todd Akin, how have you shown us your “principle” today?

 AUDIENCE MEMBER: You voted against the Lilly Ledbetter Fair Pay Act.
-Why do you think it is okay for a woman to be paid less for doing the same work as a man?Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Why do you think it is okay for a woman to be paid less for doing the same work as a man?Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 AKIN: Well, first of all, the premise of your question is that I’m making that particular distinction.
 I believe in free enterprise.
 I don’t think the government should be telling people what you pay and what you don’t pay.
 I think it’s about freedom.
 If someone what’s to hire somebody and they agree on a salary, that’s fine, however it wants to work.
 So, the government sticking its nose into all kinds of things has gotten us into huge trouble.